 In the OP QE, the preventive flood protection measures tied to a watercourse and outside the watercourses outside the residential areas of municipalities will be supported.
 These measures will be implemented in areas with the flood risks.
-To mitigate the adverse effects of climate change, broad spectrum of measures in order to increase the water retention in the country and in the residential areas of municipalities will be implemented,
+To mitigate the adverse effects of climate change, broad spectrum of measures in order to increase the water retention in the country will be implemented,